2012 Reserve Chardonnay

 Our Reserve Chardonnay is made following techniques I learned during my internship at Domaine des Comtes Lafon in Meursault, France.
 We began in the vineyard by planting a Burgundian-bred grape clone (Dijon 76) for our grapes.
 At the winery, we inoculated the juice with Burgundian yeasts (Montrachet and CY3079) and barrel-fermented the juice in new and one-year-old French oak barrels to give the wine a roasted nuts aroma and a richness on the palate.
 After primary fermentation, we moved half of this wine with its lees (yeast sediment) to older French oak barrels to allow the wine to develop and age without becoming too oaky.
 Like at Lafon, all of the wine underwent malolactic fermentation.
 This traditional Burgundian technique converted the grapes’ natural malic acid to the softer lactic acid, adding richness and complexity to the wine.

 The Reserve was then aged sur lies (on its sediment) in barrels in our caves for 15 months and stirred every two weeks to give the wine a creamy texture and a flinty aroma.
 The wine was bottled in February 2014.

-At a our Annual Vertical Tasting in February 2019, we tasted the 2012 and here are our notes: Lovely.
-Red pear fruit, candied grapefruit and granite notes.
+At a a tasting in May 2020, we tasted the 2012 and here are our notes: Youthful.
+Red pear fruit, orange blossoms and granite notes.
 Round, soft entry.
-Flinty, lemon zest, Chantilly cream and toasty flavors.
-Long, lingering finish.
+Flinty, roasted nuts, Chantilly cream and toasty flavors.